murito-sudo/anon-chat/README.md

-All the node_modules are introduced inside the node_modules folder, naje sure to initialize mongoDB before running the process
+All the node_modules are introduced inside the node_modules folder, naje sure to initialize mongoDB before running the app